-Applicant owes more than \$18,000 in delinquent debt.
-He offered insufficient evidence of efforts or means to resolve his debts, or to establish rehabilitation.
+Applicant owes more than \$16,000 in delinquent debt, was debarred from government employment for seven years, and falsified his security clearance application.
+He offered no evidence of efforts or means to resolve his debts, or establishing rehabilitation.
 Resulting security concerns were not mitigated.
 Based upon a review of the pleadings and exhibits, national security eligibility is denied.